 Floating is all about you.
 You control everything about your float: lights, no lights, music, no music.
 If you want to get up and walk around in the middle of your session, you can.
 If you want to paddle around in circles, you can.
 It’s all you.

 3. It’s fun!

-More and more alternative therapies like cupping and floating are going mainstream: Elite Olympians and athletes like gymnast Aly Raisman and the entire Golden State Warriors lineup are fans of floating to recover physically and mentally.
+More and more alternative therapies like cupping and cryotherapy are going mainstream.
+And elite athletes like Olympic gymnast Aly Raisman and the entire Golden State Warriors lineup are fans of floating to recover physically and mentally.

-Floating is what you make of it.
-That’s the beauty of float therapy: Some people float for physical recovery, others for a meditative or spiritual experience.
-But if that’s not what you’re into, you can float simply to relax and take some time for yourself.
+Flotation tank therapy is what you make of it.
+That’s the beauty of float therapy: Some people float for physical recovery, while others float for a meditative or spiritual experience.
+But if that’s not what you’re into, you can float simply to relax, relieve stress, and take some time for yourself.

 3 Float Mistakes You Do Not Want to Make